 If you delete a folder, all content in the folder is also deleted.

 You have two options: You can move independent codes, categories, or subcodes from one folder to another folder via drag & drop.
-The second option is to highlight all items that you want to move, and drag them to the left side until you see a black vertical line; then drop.
+The second option is to highlight all items that you want to move, and drag them to the left side until you see a blue vertical line; then drop